Article Image

 Key Features:

-o iGOT Karmayogi platform: digital learning environment
+o iGOT Karmayogi platform: a digital learning environment

-o Competency Frameworks for each role
+o Competency Frameworks for Each Role

 o Continuous performance-linked training

-Challenges in Training System
+Challenges in the Training System

 Lack of need-based training modules

-Low motivation among officers for mid-career training
+Low motivation for mid-career training among officers

-Resource constraints in State ATIs
+Resource constraints in state ATIs

-Gap in evaluation and feedback mechanisms
+Gap in the evaluation and feedback mechanisms

-Limited integration with career progression
+Limited integration of career progression

-Recommendations for Reform
+Recommendations for the Reform

-Link training with promotions and performance appraisal
+Linking training with promotions and appraisal of performance

-Need assessment for tailored training programs
+Need assessment for tailored training programmes

-Strengthen state-level training institutes
+Strengthening state-level training institutes

 Promote experiential and field-based training

-Case Studies for Enrichment
+Case studies for enrichment

-9.4 Career Advancement
+Career Advancement

-Types & Forms
+Types and Forms

 i.
 Promotion Systems:

-o Merit-based empanelment: Competitive selection for senior roles (e.g., Joint Secretary).
+o Merit-based Empanelment: Competitive selection for senior roles (e.g., Joint Secretary).

 ii.
 Career Phases: